How (And How Often) To Write Investor Updates

 Q3 Challenges

 • As we grow, scaling our infrastructure to maintain performance has been challenging.
-We had several system outages we were fortunately able to quickly fix.
+We had several system outages we were, fortunately, able to fix quickly.

 • Navigating the complex landscape of healthcare regulations remains a focus area for our legal team.